PraveenNPatil07/CanvasStudio/README.md

 ## 🚀 Features

-### **1. Component Management**
+### **1. Advanced Design Canvas**

-- **Dynamic Elements**: Add and manipulate Text, Rectangles, Circles, and Images.
+- **Infinite Possibilities**: Add and manipulate Text, Rectangles, Circles, and high-resolution Images.
-- **Manipulation**: Drag to reposition, use handles to resize, and delete via keyboard or UI.
+- **Precision Control**: Drag, resize, and rotate elements with pixel-perfect accuracy.
-- **Smart Resizing**: Implements proportional scaling logic to maintain aspect ratios where necessary (especially for images and circles).
+- **Smart Alignment**: Integrated guides and proportional scaling to keep your designs professional.
+- **Layer Management**: New **Layers Panel** for complex designs, allowing you to lock, hide, or reorder elements with ease.

-### **2. Advanced State Control**
+### **2. Seamless User Experience**

+- **Distraction-Free Workspace**: A clean, modern UI inspired by top-tier design tools like Canva.
+- **Instant Feedback**: Hover states, selection overlays, and smooth animations.
-- **Undo/Redo System**: A robust history management system that tracks every change.
+- **Undo/Redo History**: Never lose a change with our robust design history system.
+- **Keyboard Power-User**: Support for shortcuts like `Delete`, `Ctrl+C/V`, `Ctrl+Z/Y`, and arrow key nudging.

+### **3. Professional Workflows**

-- **Backend Sync**: Every action (move, resize, add, delete) is synchronized with a Node.js backend to ensure state persistence.
+- **Real-time Persistence**: Design state is synchronized with the backend instantly.
-- **Batch Operations**: Support for deleting multiple selected elements simultaneously.

-### **3. Professional UI/UX**

-- **Responsive Workspace**: The canvas automatically scales to fit different screen sizes while maintaining the internal coordinate system.
-- **Mobile Optimized**: Custom touch-friendly handles and a tabbed control panel for mobile devices.
-- **Visual Feedback**: Hover effects, selection outlines, and a dynamic zoom indicator.
+- **Adaptive Canvas**: Workspace scales beautifully from mobile to ultra-wide monitors.
+- **Floating Controls**: Modern zoom controls and property panels that stay out of your way until needed.

 ### **4. Export Capabilities**

+- **High-Quality PNG**: Client-side canvas serialization to PNG format for instant downloads.
-- **PDF Generation**: A dedicated backend service using `PDFKit` to convert the browser-based canvas into a high-quality, downloadable PDF.
+- **Professional PDF**: A dedicated backend service using `PDFKit` to convert the browser-based canvas into a high-quality, print-ready PDF.
+- **Cross-Origin Support**: Robust image handling using CORS-aware loading for reliable exports even with external assets.

 ---